How equitable are your favorite labels? Black in Fashion Council calls for radical transparency

 Many fashion labels—including Everlane and Reformation—have donated money to anti-racist charities and vowed to become more inclusive, but there is currently no mechanism to hold these brands accountable if they fail to keep their promises.
 The Council wants to change this.
 “We don’t want to keep having this conversation six months from now or a year from now,” says Peoples Wagner.
 “This is about accountability culture, not cancel culture.”

-Over the last few weeks, there have been other efforts to address systemic racism in the industry.
+Over the past few weeks, there have been other efforts to address systemic racism in the industry.
 The Council of Fashion Designers of America announced a program devoted to hiring more Black talent across every part of the industry.
 A group of 250 Black designers said these efforts weren’t comprehensive enough and, in response, launched the Kelly Initiative, named for the groundbreaking Black designer Patrick Kelly.
-They asked the CFDA to conduct a census of the industry, publicly disclose the racial make-up of employees at member organizations, and ensure that hiring managers at those organizations took part in anti-bias training.
+They asked the CFDA to conduct a census of the industry, publicly disclose the racial make-up of employees at member organizations, and ensure that hiring managers at those organizations took part in antibias training.
 Fashion designer Aurora James also launched the Fifteen Percent Pledge, which asks retailers to devote 15% of their shelf space to Black-owned businesses.
 (Sephora and Rent the Runway have both signed on already.)

 Peoples Wagner and Charles are optimistic that the Council could create real change in the industry.
 “So far, we’ve found that a variety of fashion and beauty brands are engaging in this opportunity to change,” Charles says.
 “I hope we’re going to see a more diverse group of people at every category in our industry.”